galette/galettedoc/source/usermanual/avancee.rst

    Only the settings Galette needs **before it can reach database** are still declared here.
 The others became regular settings, editable from the :ref:`advanced configuration <advanced_config>` page.

-The following are read too early to be stored in database, so this file is the only place they can be set:
+The following settings can be set:

 * ``GALETTE_DEBUG``: enable debug mode, :ref:`see Galette debug <debug>`,
 * ``GALETTE_MODE``: instance mode, :ref:`see Galette modes <galettemodes>`,